scalalandio/chimney/docs/docs/troubleshooting.md

     ```

   - Lifted Transformers provided abstraction over the target transformation type container (``F[+_]``), while
-    partial transformers fix resulting type to built-in ``partial.Result[_]``
+    Partial Transformers fix resulting type to built-in ``partial.Result[_]``
     - as a consequence of this abstraction, Lifted Transformers required a type class instance
       (`TransformerFSupport`) in scope for every specific `F[_+]` used
     - Partial Transformers rely on built-in behavior and provide convenience methods to convert between more familiar
       data types (`Option`, `Either`, etc.)
-    - abstraction over the resulting container type in lifted transformer allowed for having custom error types;
+    - abstraction over the resulting container type in the Lifted Transformer allowed for having custom error types;
-      this is not easily possible with partial transformer, which focuses on few most common error types
+      this is not easily possible with Partial Transformer, which focuses on a few most common error types
-  - Partial Transformer has a built-in support for fail-fast (short-circuiting) semantics by passing `failFast`
+  - Partial Transformer has built-in support for fail-fast (short-circuiting) semantics by passing `failFast`
-    boolean parameter, while in Lifted Transformers it was barely possible (only by providing supporting type class
+    boolean parameter, while in Lifted Transformers it was barely possible (only by providing a supporting type class
     that had such a fixed behavior)
   - Error path support in Lifted Transformers required providing another type class instance
-    (`TransformerFErrorPathSupport`) for your errors collection type,
+    (`TransformerFErrorPathSupport`) for your error collection type,
     while in partial transformers it is a built-in feature

-In order to migrate your code from Lifted Transformers to Partial Transformers, you may take the following steps.
+To migrate your code from Lifted Transformers to Partial Transformers, you may take the following steps.

   - replace all the occurrences of `TransformerF` type with `PartialTransformer` and remove the first type argument
-    (`F[_]`) which is not used for partial transformers.
+    (`F[_]`) which is not used for Partial Transformers.
   - for your transformations find corresponding DSL methods.
-Their name usually differ on suffix, for example:
+Their name usually differs on the suffix, for example:
     - replace ``withFieldConstF`` with ``withFieldConstPartial``
     - replace ``withFieldComputedF`` with ``withFieldComputedPartial``
     - etc.
   - adjust the types passed to the customization methods.
-In Lifted Transformers they were expecting values of
+In Lifted Transformers, they were expecting values of
     your custom type `F[T]`, while in Partial Transformers they work with `partial.Result[T]`.
 See the
     `partial.Result` companion object for ways of constructing `success` and `failure` instances, for example:
     - `partial.Result.fromValue`